openshift/console/frontend/packages/console-dynamic-plugin-sdk/upgrade-PatternFly.md

 # PatternFly Upgrade Notes

 A dynamic plugin targets one or more versions of OpenShift Console.
-Each Console version supports specific version(s) of [PatternFly](https://www.patternfly.org/) in terms of CSS styling.
+Each version supports specific version(s) of [PatternFly](https://www.patternfly.org/) in terms of CSS styling.

 Check the [OpenShift Console Versions vs PatternFly Versions][console-pf-versions] table for